casper-network/docs-archive/dapp-dev-guide/sdk/csharp-sdk.rst

 Build
 ^^^^^
-To build this library install .NET 5.0 or higher and run
+To build this library, install .NET 5.0 or higher and build:

 .. code-block:: bash